mvcisback/pyLazyTree/README.md

 `view : A -> B` defines what the tree represents.
 The default view is the identity map, `lambda x: x`.

-Example: Binary tree representing the recursive subdivision of the interval [0, 1].
+This structure is useful for modeling infinite (or really large) trees where only a finite number of nodes need to be accessed.
+For example, the following Binary tree represents the recursive subdivision of the interval [0, 1].

 ```python